 defined( '_JEXEC' ) or die;

-// This is a plugin for Joomla 4 or later and uses CMSPlugin not JPlugin
+// This plugin was written for Joomla 4 and uses CMSPlugin.

 use Joomla\CMS\Plugin\CMSPlugin;